 However, different types of wine have different effects.
 White wine represents the element of wood.
-Although alcohol contained in wine is hot and Yang, the nature of the white wine is rather cooling and not suitable for winter season.
+Although alcohol contained in wine is hot and Yang, the nature of the white wine is rather cooling and not suitable for the winter season.
 Red wine belongs to the element of fire and its nature is warm.
 Mulled wine with warming spices is hot in nature.
 Rice wine, widely used in TCM and in Chinese cuisine, is warm and belongs to the element of metal.
-Wine infused with herbs or consumption of wine with herbal pills have always been a part of TCM.
-Infused medicinal wines are popular to take during the winter months to treat cold conditions as coughs and asthma and rheumatism.
+Wine infused with herbs or consumption of wine with herbal pills has always been a part of TCM.
+Infused medicinal wines are popular to take during the winter months to treat cold conditions like coughs and asthma and rheumatism.

 Thanks to different kinds of medicinal wines, I always have gifts ready for Christmas, birthday, Chanukah, or other holidays.
 The following goji wine recipe is an evergreen.